Helen Clark was elected Prime Minister of New Zealand first in 1999 and then twice more in 2002 and 2005.

 From 1987 to 1990, Clark was a Cabinet Minister, holding at various times the portfolios of housing, conservation, labour, and health.
 In 1989–90, she also served as Deputy Prime Minister and in 1990 was appointed to the Privy Council, becoming the first woman in New Zealand to hold those offices.

-After the National Party returned to power in 1990, Helen Clark served as Deputy Leader of the Opposition from 1990-93, and then as Leader of the Opposition until the Labour Party was able to form a governing coalition following the 1999 elections.
+After the National Party returned to power in 1990, Helen Clark served as Deputy Leader of the Opposition from 1990 to 1993, and then as Leader of the Opposition until the Labour Party was able to form a governing coalition following the 1999 elections.
 She was the first woman to lead a party to electoral victory in New Zealand.
-As Prime Minister, Clark also held the portfolio of arts and culture and appointed a diverse team of ministers which included 11 women and 4 Maori.
+As Prime Minister, Clark also held the portfolio of arts and culture and appointed a diverse team of ministers which included eleven women and four Maori.

 Helen Clark became the Administrator of the United Nations Development Programme in April 2009 and was the first woman to lead that organisation.
 She was also the Chair of the UN Development Group, a committee consisting of the heads of all UN funds, programmes and department working on development issues.